scottpham/NICAR16LCC/README.md

 git commit -m "first commit"
 ```

-Follow these with the next two but use your own URL
+Then type the following, but use your own URL (also on the Github page on the website).

 ```
 git remote add origin https://github.com/lindzcook/Chartbuilder25.git